rokmohar/Knapsack-C/README.md

 Knapsack-C
 ==========

-Knapsack solution in ANSI C for up to 20 items.
-It uses linked lists to solve the problem.
+Knapsack solution in ANSI C. It calculates the solotion using only the mathematical operations and a single iteration.